hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 * What code it contains
 * What resources it owns
 * What external components it requires
-* Under what version, culture, and security context it should be loaded
+* Under what name, version, culture, and (optionally) signing/integrity characteristics it should be identified and bound

 > **Key Takeaway:** When you think of a “component” in .NET, you are really thinking of an **assembly**.